Zytrix-Tech05/Zytrix-Tech05/README.md

 I am an IT student with a strong interest in backend development, databases, and API design.
 I focus on writing clean, efficient code and building systems that solve real-world problems.

 ## ⚙️ Tech Focus
+- Frontend Development
 - Backend Development
 - Database Design & Management
 - API Development
 - System Design Fundamentals

 ## 🚀 What I'm Working On
-- Building real-world backend projects
+- Building real-world frontend and backend projects
 - Improving problem-solving and coding skills
 - Exploring scalable system design